Tag: beef

 Bolivian, main course, beef

-• Heat up 1 tbsp of cooking oil in a large sauté pan over medium high heat.
-Sauté the hotdogs for 2 minutes.
-Remove from the pan.
+• Heat up olive oil in a large sauté pan over medium high heat.
+Sauté the garlic and onions for 3 minutes.

 Bolivian, main course, beef